Securitas to buy Diebold's North American e-security business

 Security solutions become more profitable when technology is included and would improve Securitas' market position as smaller players would be less able to rival their offering, he added.

-Securitas, whose biggest rival is British G4S (GFS.L), said the purchase price of $350 million was 11 times estimated EBITDA for 2015, adding the deal would boost group profit from 2016.
+Securitas, whose biggest rival is British G4S, said the purchase prise of $350 million was 11 times estimated EBITDA for 2015, adding the deal would boost group profit from 2016.

 The acquired operations, the third largest commercial electronic security provider in North America, reached sales of 2.8 billion Swedish crowns ($325.5 million) in the July 2014-June 2015 period and has around 1,100 employees.